port-labs/port-docs/docs/software-catalog/blueprint/tutorial.md

 }
 ```

-At the end of this section, your Blueprints graph will include the two Blueprints shown below:
+At the end of this section, your DevPortal Setup page will include the two Blueprints shown below:

 ![graph package microservice](../../../static/img/software-catalog/blueprint/graphPackageMicroservice.png)